AA-2000/AA-2000/README.md

 # Welcome to my GitHub page!

--  Hi, my name is Ashwin Abraham.
+-  Hello, my name is Ashwin Abraham.
 -  I’m currently studying Computer Science and Engineering in IIT Bombay.
 -  I’m interested in programming in Computer Science, Physics and Maths.
 -  I like programming, especially in languages such as C and C++.